jasminetle/SureStart/README.md

 <ins>**Day 8: February 15, 2021**</ins>
 I learned about convolutional networks and how they work.
 The action item for this day involve extending a CNN to use the mnist dataset.

+<ins>**Day 9: February 16, 2021**</ins>
+Today, I learned about the different types of bias.
+Biased data affects ML learning and can lead to algorithmic bias that causes programs to make unjust and harmful decisions.
+It is important when collecting data to evaluate for fairness and inclusion and by using bias mitigation techniques, we can build more ethical AI.
+During the talk, I learned that humans are implicitly biased.
+I am more aware of factors that lead to bias and how they can be addressed; the presentation lined up very well with what I learned today.

+**1. How do you think Machine Learning or AI concepts were utilized in the design of this game?**

+The game gave little time to think about each candidate as the rounds went on.
+As I was choosing the candidates, I did not realize the implicit bias that I possessed until the ML algorithm was deciding which candidates to hire based on my data.
+The AI techniques were evident in the hiring process when the machine began choosing the candidates based on data I gave it.
+Additionally, the machine needed a larger data set to accomadate ML learning and borrowed so from a bigger corporation.
+The problem was that the larger data set may not have held my same standards for applications.
+While playing the game, I did not really take into account how the categories and color of the people could ellict implict bias from me as I mostly looked at the chart and tried to select a well rounded individual.
+Some of the people the machine let go, I would have hired which made me more aware of how ML can be affected by bias from my data.

+**2. Can you give a real-world example of a biased machine learning model, and share your ideas on how you make this model more fair, inclusive, andequitable?
+Please reflect on why you selected this specific biased model.**

+A real-world example of a biased machine learning model is racism within US health care.
+Gernarally, minorities are more likely to face racism and discrimination within the US health care system.
+This example can be applied to both paitients and health care workers; doctors and nurses may be discriminated against and the target of bias by patients and on the other hand patients have also faced prejudice from health care professionals.
+I believe that being more open minded and aware of our own implicit biases can create a more fair and inclusive model.
+I chose this model specifically because as humans we take our health seriously, and I don't believe that healthcare professionals or patients should have to face bias and racism when providing or receiving treatment.